 Even if you’re not a trainer/nutrition coach, there is an abundance of incredible information about becoming healthier and more fit.
 One of the best things you can do for friends and family members is to connect them with coaches and people that you trust and respect.
 Whether that is talking to them about hiring a coach, following informative social media accounts or just listening to a trusted podcast about health and fitness.
 These are all very positive ways to educate your friends and family members about being healthier.
-If you’re reading this and need some help reaching your goals, or maybe you don’t have any goals in mind but would like to create some, fill out THIS APPLICATION.

 - Don’t Be Forceful

 One of the worst things you can do when attempting to help a friend or family member live a healthier lifestyle is being forceful.
 One of the best things you can do is listen.
 Listen to them talk about their relationships with things like exercise and nutrition.
 Give advice when it is called for and be sincere about it.
 Sharing the positive impact healthier choices has had on your life in more ways than just looking better is a great place to start.
 Some truth and education are great but, refer back to number one always.
 True change has to come from within.
 When someone truly wants to feel better, you’ll know.
 Trying to force a bunch of changes at once will inevitably lead to the person falling off the wagon and potentially having detrimental health consequences down the road.